holding hands

 Can I take funeral insurance out for my parents?

 Yes, providing you have their permission.
-Many people take out funeral plans on behalf of their parents, a partner or close family member.
+Many people take out funeral plans on a behalf of their parents, a partner or close family member.
 When setting up the plan you will need to specify who the plan is for, and ensure that you are listed to act as the representative for the plan.

 If you are taking a plan out on someone else’s behalf, it’s important to respect their wishes and get them involved in the planning process.
 Whilst no one likes talking about death, discussing a person’s funeral wishes can help a family come to terms with the future death of a loved one.